mavlink/MAVSDK-docs/en/examples/fly_mission_qgc_plan.md

 *
 * Steps to run this example:
 * 1. (a) Create a Mission in QGroundControl and save them to a file (.plan) (OR)
-*    (b) Use a pre-created sample mission plan in "example/fly_qgc_mission/qgroundcontrol_sample.plan".
+*    (b) Use a pre-created sample mission plan in "plugins/mission/qgroundcontrol_sample.plan".
-*    Click [here](https://user-images.githubusercontent.com/26615772/31763673-972c5bb6-b4dc-11e7-8ff0-f8b39b6b88c3.png) to see what sample mission plan in QGroundControl looks like.
-* 2. Run the example by passing path of the QGC mission plan as argument (Uses sample mission plan by default).
+* 2. Run the example by passing path of the QGC mission plan as argument (By default, sample mission plan is imported).
 *
 * Example description:
 * 1. Imports QGC mission items from .plan file.